13 Cozy Picturesque Villages in England

 7 | Cornwall

-Cornwall is isolated village in the southwest of the UK.
+Cornwall is a county in the southwest of the UK, with some of the most beautiful villages like Fowey and Falmouth, just to name some.
 The Isle of Sicily is part of Cornwall and as you may know this is considered to be the home of King Arthur.

 8 | Crail